Mary Stuart Masterson: Career

-1990s

 Masterson continued acting in films and television during the 1990s.
 In 1991, she starred in Fried Green Tomatoes, a film based on the novel Fried Green Tomatoes at the Whistle Stop Cafe.
 The film was well-received, with film critic Roger Ebert applauding Masterson's work.
 The following year she was invited to host Saturday Night Live.
 In 1993, she played opposite Johnny Depp in Benny & Joon as Joon, his mentally ill love interest.
+In May 1993, Masterson revealed she had written a screenplay for a film tentatively entitled Around the Block, a romantic comedy about a "woman who conquers her fears by becoming a singer"; in a cover story about Benny & Joon's box office success, she told Entertainment Weekly she was going to direct it herself, with principal photography expected that autumn.

 In 1994, she acted in Bad Girls, playing Anita Crown, a former prostitute, who joins with three other former prostitutes (played by Madeleine Stowe, Andie MacDowell and Drew Barrymore) in traveling the Old West.
 In 1996, Masterson acted alongside Christian Slater in the romantic drama Bed of Roses.

-2000s

 Although Masterson carried on her work in the film industry, by 2000 she had made a move towards television.
+In 2001, she began her directing career with a segment titled "The Other Side" in the television movie On the Edge.
 In 2001, she produced her own television series, Kate Brasher, which was canceled by CBS after six episodes.
 In 2004, Masterson played Dr. Helen Taussig in the Emmy and Peabody Award-winning HBO biographical drama Something the Lord Made.

+Masterson has appeared in Broadway theater productions, and was nominated for the Tony Award for Best Featured Actress in a Musical in the Maury Yeston musical Nine, directed by David Leveaux.
 Between 2004 and 2007, she made five guest starring appearances on Law & Order: Special Victims Unit as Dr. Rebecca Hendrix.
 A decade later, she appeared in a recurring role as FBI director Eleanor Hirst in the second and third seasons of Blindspot.

-Masterson has appeared in Broadway theater productions, and was nominated for a 2003 Tony Award as "Best Featured Actress in a Musical" in the Maury Yeston musical Nine: The Musical, directed by David Leveaux.
+In 2020, she appeared in a starring role in the first season of the legal drama For Life.
+In 2023, she appeared in Five Nights at Freddy's.

 Masterson has narrated several audiobooks, including I See You Everywhere by Julia Glass, Book of the Dead by Patricia Cornwell, The Quickie by James Patterson and Look Again by Lisa Scottoline.